v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/atomized-xname-and-xnamespace-objects-linq-to-xml.md

 End If
 ```

-<span data-ttu-id="a6660-117">Ten przykład generuje następujące wyniki:</span><span class="sxs-lookup"><span data-stu-id="a6660-117">This example produces the following output:</span></span>
+<span data-ttu-id="fead9-117">Ten przykład generuje następujące wyniki:</span><span class="sxs-lookup"><span data-stu-id="fead9-117">This example produces the following output:</span></span>

 ```console
 r1 and r2 have names that refer to the same instance.
 The name of r1 and the name in 'n' refer to the same instance.
 ```

-<span data-ttu-id="a6660-118">Jak wspomniano wcześniej, korzyść z obiektów atomowych polega na tym, że w przypadku użycia jednej z metod osi, które przyjmują <xref:System.Xml.Linq.XName> jako parametr, metoda osi ma tylko określić, że dwie nazwy odwołują się do tego samego wystąpienia w celu wybrania żądanych elementów.</span><span class="sxs-lookup"><span data-stu-id="a6660-118">As mentioned earlier, the benefit of atomized objects is that when you use one of the axis methods that take an <xref:System.Xml.Linq.XName> as a parameter, the axis method only has to determine that two names reference the same instance to select the desired elements.</span></span>
+<span data-ttu-id="fead9-118">As mentioned earlier, the benefit of atomized objects is that when you use one of the axis methods that take an <xref:System.Xml.Linq.XName> as a parameter, the axis method only has to determine that two names reference the same instance to select the desired elements.</span><span class="sxs-lookup"><span data-stu-id="fead9-118">As mentioned earlier, the benefit of atomized objects is that when you use one of the axis methods that take an <xref:System.Xml.Linq.XName> as a parameter, the axis method only has to determine that two names reference the same instance to select the desired elements.</span></span>

-<span data-ttu-id="a6660-119">Poniższy przykład przekazuje <xref:System.Xml.Linq.XName> do wywołania metody <xref:System.Xml.Linq.XContainer.Descendants%2A>, które następnie ma lepszą wydajność ze względu na wzorzec rozproszenie.</span><span class="sxs-lookup"><span data-stu-id="a6660-119">The following example passes an <xref:System.Xml.Linq.XName> to the <xref:System.Xml.Linq.XContainer.Descendants%2A> method call, which then has better performance because of the atomization pattern.</span></span>
+<span data-ttu-id="fead9-119">The following example passes an <xref:System.Xml.Linq.XName> to the <xref:System.Xml.Linq.XContainer.Descendants%2A> method call, which then has better performance because of the atomization pattern.</span><span class="sxs-lookup"><span data-stu-id="fead9-119">The following example passes an <xref:System.Xml.Linq.XName> to the <xref:System.Xml.Linq.XContainer.Descendants%2A> method call, which then has better performance because of the atomization pattern.</span></span>

 ```vb
 Dim root As New XElement("Root", New XElement("C1", 1), New XElement("Z1", New XElement("C1", 2), New XElement("C1", 1)))